Freedom of navigation: U.S. FONOPS in the South China Sea

 The U.S. FONOPs continued into 2020.
 The U.S. Navy conducted its first FONOP in 2020 on January 25 by sending the littoral combat ship USS Montgomery past Chinese claims in the Spratly Islands.
-During the FONOP China sent two fighter-bombers scrambling overhead to intimidate the Montgomery, according to Chinese state media.
+During the FONOP China sent two fighter-bomber aircraft scrambling overhead to intimidate the crew of Montgomery, according to Chinese state media.
 The January 25 patrol was officially aimed at China, Taiwan, and Vietnam.
-Specifically, the Navy challenged the notion that innocent passage through claimed territorial waters requires previous notification.
+Specifically, the United States Navy challenged the notion that innocent passage through claimed territorial waters requires previous notification.

-On April 28, 2020, the Japan-based guided-missile destroyer USS Barry conducted a freedom of navigation operation in the vicinity of Paracel Island chain off Vietnam.
-The PLA's Southern Theatre Command claimed its forces forced the USS Barry out of disputed Spratly Islands waters; a US Navy spokesman denied that Barry had been ejected by the PLA and stated "all interactions that occurred were in accordance with maritime norms".
+On April 28, 2020, the Japan-based American guided-missile destroyer USS Barry conducted a freedom of navigation operation in the vicinity of Paracel Island chain off Vietnam.
+The PLA's Southern Theatre Command claimed its forces forced USS Barry out of disputed Spratly Islands waters; a US Navy spokesman denied that Barry had been ejected by the PLA and stated "all interactions that occurred were in accordance with maritime norms".
 The operation was carried out during the COVID-19 pandemic which have seen accusation from both Beijing and Washington accusing each other of trying to take more military control over the South China Sea during the pandemic.
-The operation done by the USS Barry was followed up the next day on April 29 with a FONOP around the Spratly Islands done by USS Bunker Hill.
+The operation done by USS Barry was followed up the next day on April 29 with a FONOP around the Spratly Islands done by USS Bunker Hill.
 This was the first time the U.S. conducted two FONOPs within two days.
 The back-to-back missions has been seen by some as a new U.S. strategy under the Pentagon slogan "strategic predictability, operation unpredictability."
 After the FONOP by USS Bunker Hill a spokesperson from the United States Seventh Fleet responsible for carrying out the operations said: "The United States will fly, sail, and operate wherever international law allows—regardless of the location of excessive maritime claims and regardless of current events."

 FONOPs done by non-U.S actors in South China Sea

 In 2015 Australia confirmed that it had been conducting "routine" FONOP flights over disputed territory in the South China Sea.

-In May 2017, Japan sent an Izumo-class helicopter destroyer and two destroyers on a three-month tour of the South China Sea, where they conducted exercises with an Oyashio-class submarine.
+In May 2017 Japan sent an Izumo-class helicopter destroyer and two destroyers on a three-month tour of the South China Sea, where they conducted exercises with an Oyashio-class submarine.
 This was Japan's biggest foray into the region since the Second World War.

-In April 2018, three Australian naval vessels transited the South China Sea towards Vietnam and, along the way, met a 'robust' challenge from the Chinese navy.
+In April 2018 three Australian naval vessels transited the South China Sea towards Vietnam and, along the way, met a 'robust' challenge from the People's Liberation Army Navy.

-At the June 2018 Shangri-La Dialogue, ministers from France and the UK jointly announced that their ships would sail through the South China Sea to continue to uphold the collective right to freedom of navigation.
+At the June 2018 Shangri-La Dialogue ministers from France and the UK jointly announced that their ships would sail through the South China Sea to continue to uphold the collective right to freedom of navigation.
 The announcement came after the UK and France announced separately in July 2017 and May 2018 respectively that they would increase their involvement in the South China Sea.